Are you ready for the holidays?

 Learning how to manage stress is one of the most important factors in leading a healthy, balanced lifestyle.

-Take a moment and list some practices that you engage in which help you manage stress.
+Take a moment and list practices that help you manage stress.
 Now pencil these practices into your busy holiday schedule.

 Your well-being depends on your body’s ability to continuously re-establish balance when stress comes into play.
-If you feel overwhelmed by stress and have difficulty managing it, this holiday season is your chance to approach stress from a different angle – relax, breathe and follow my holiday survival tips.
+If you feel overwhelmed by stress and can’t manage it well, why not follow my holiday survival tips?

-Your body will be grateful, and you’ll roll in the New Year looking and feeling fantastic!
+Your body will be grateful, and you might cheer in the New Year looking and feeling fantastic.